 “We made 600 part drawings just for this project,” explained Ben Adamitus, a Spacesaver design engineer who worked for Viking at the time.
 Viking cabinets on Spacesaver compact mobile carriages provide flexibility and portability for the Wurtele Study Center’s ongoing educational needs.

 “We made 600 part drawings just for this project.”

 ~Ben Adamitus, Viking product engineer at Spacesaver

 Throughout the project, Spacesaver’s local distributor and its project management team worked in partnership with the project architect and other vendors to achieve successful completion.
-“The collaboration between vendors was exceptional,” said Carol DeNatale, Deputy Director of Operations for Yale University Art Gallery.
+“The collaboration between vendors was exceptional,” said Carol DeNatale, Deputy Director of Operations for the Ivy League University Art Gallery.